SaladTechnologies/salad-cloud-docs/products/sce/guides/yolov8.md

 updatedAt: 'Mon Nov 20 2023 21:26:56 GMT+0000 (Coordinated Universal Time)'
 ---

-In this guide, we will go through deploying YOLOv8 applications using Salad cloud.
+In this guide, we will go through deploying YOLOv8 applications using SaladCloud .

 ## **What is Yolo?**